FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Source_Parameters.md

 ![](https://media.githubusercontent.com/media/FLUX-SE/doc_images/main/SpatR/Room/SourceOptions.png)
 <!-- TODO: update the image -->

 Finally, there are some options available for each source.
-Some are available by sources only on Ultimate version.
 It is possible to edit a global parameter on the room panel on the preferences page.

 ### Doppler